shrejal99/Learn-about-Fintech/README.md

 - Angular
 - MSSQL

 > Previously Piggy used to have a functional website with all the features.
 But the evolution of its mobile app made it redundant.
-Hence [Abhith](https://www.abhith.net) stopped working on it 🤷, and now the website hosts the APIs only.
+Hence Istopped working on it 🤷, and now the website hosts the APIs only.

 ### Mobile

 - Flutter

-> Piggy is a side project of [Abhith Rajan](https://www.abhith.net), a full-stack dev focussed on different stacks, and flutter is not one of them yet.
+> Piggy is a side project, a full-stack dev focussed on different stacks, and flutter is not one of them yet.
 Hence tons of improvements can be done to the flutter project.
 If you are a flutter person, have a look at the code and see how you can improve it 🙏.

 ## Guides